 If you don't see too much white substance on the plant, you should definitely go ahead and fix the problem with this solution.

-So, do consider spraying the plant every 7-10 days until the infestation disappears.
+Like other sprays, you will have to perform it at least a couple more times.
+So, consider spraying the plant every 7-10 days until the infestation disappears.

 In the next section, I have answered the FAQs by the readers.